-1.1.5 The plant must have a goal of no electrical prod use.
+1.1.5 There must be a goal of no electrical prod use.

 1.1.6 The plant must monitor any use of electrical prods.

-1.1.7 If it is found that a prod was used when there was no risk to the health or safety of animals or employees, alternative methods of animal movement must be introduced.
+1.1.7 If it is found that an electrical prod was used when there was no risk to the health or safety of animals or employees alternative methods of animal movement must be introduced.